tiagoprn/project_snyper/README.md

 a bullet, using this schema: https://github.com/membership/membership.db (but on MongoEngine).

-- swagger: to document the APIs.
+- flask-swagger: to document the APIs.

 ## Assumptions